-On the date of each annual meeting of stockholders, each non-employee director who continues to serve as a non-employee director is automatically granted an option to purchase 7,500 shares of common stock provided such individual has served on the Board of Directors for at least six months.
-This annual automatic grant shall be supplemented by a discretionary grant to purchase an additional 7,500 shares of common stock on the date of such annual stockholder's meeting.
-Under these programs, on the date of our 2006 Annual Meeting, Messrs.
-Almgren, Anderson, Bond, Boston, Lindelow, Rock and Scott received option grants to purchase 15,000 shares of common stock with an exercise price of \$5.08 per share, the closing sale price of our common stock on The Nasdaq Global Market on the date of our 2006 Annual Meeting.
+On the date of each Annual Meeting of Stockholders, each non-employee director who continues to serve as a non-employee director is automatically granted an option to purchase 15,000 shares of common stock provided such individual has served on the Board of Directors for at least six months.
+Under this program, on the date of our 2007 Annual Meeting, Messrs.
+Almgren, Anderson, Bond, Boston, Lindelow, Rock and Scott received option grants to purchase 15,000 shares of common stock with an exercise price of \$1.85 per share, the closing sale price of our common stock on the Nasdaq Global Market on the date of our 2007 Annual Meeting.